bohwaz/paheko_ynh/doc/DISCLAIMER.md

 The --debug option will let you see the full output.
 If you encounter any issue, please report it aand paste the logs.

 **Important**: After the migration, you'll have to wait a couple of minutes (at most 3 minutes) before you can start using Paheko.

+Once the migration is done, you should then upgrade to new release of garradin.